Waltons4eva/ubiquitywe/README.md

   * init() - called once on Ubiquity load.
   * popup(popup_document) - called each time Ubiquity popup is shown with the popup document as the parameter.
 Any document-wide CSS/script injection should be done here.
+* Because there is no command subscription model anymore, each command is required to have an UUID.
+Although a command generally will run without an UUID, in this case it would not be able to store persistent data and it would be not possible to add such command to browser context menu.
+An RFC 4122 v4 UUID is generated automatically for commands added through command editor templates.

 The original Ubiquity commands were sandboxed from the browser API; Utils/CmdUtils modules were the primary interface to it.
 There are no such restrictions in UbiquityWE: commands